mjo22/cryojax/README.md

 The following is a basic workflow to simulate an image.

-First, instantiate the scattering potential representation and its respective method for computing image projections.
+First, instantiate the spatial potential energy distribution representation and its respective method for computing image projections.

 ```python
 import jax